fx2000/upshot/README.md

 **upshot** was developed as a single-page application using React for the front-end and NodeJS/ExpressJS for the back-end.
-It was developed as a Module 3 project for the Ironhack Coding Bootcamp.

 ### Models